-- (15) Procedures for resolving intra-agency and interagency disputes about payments for a given service or about other matters related to the state's Early ACCESS program in accordance with any applicable interagency agreement and with this chapter; - (16) Procedures to ensure that services are provided to eligible children and their families in a timely manner pending the resolution of disputes among public agencies or service providers; - (17) Procedures for securing the timely reimbursement of funds; and - (18) Any other procedures required to carry out the purposes of this chapter. - c.
+- (17) Procedures for securing the timely reimbursement of funds; and - (18) Any other procedures required to carry out the purposes of this chapter. - c.
 Collaboration.
 Early ACCESS grantees shall collaborate with local representatives of signatory agencies, community partners, and families in the development, implementation and monitoring of policies and procedures described in this rule.
 Early ACCESS grantees shall designate an individual who has primary responsibility for coordinating regional implementation and serving as a liaison to the department. - 120.804(2) Community partners.
-Community partners include state and local representatives of signatory agencies, as well as other regional and community agencies and providers, public and private, including physicians, Early Head Start, child care providers, early childhood Iowa areas, and health programs, that work with Early ACCESS when providing early intervention services or other supports such as supporting family participation in improving the Early ACCESS system, early identification of eligible children, service coordination, provision of other needed services or resources, and other efforts to improve the Early ACCESS system.

-[ARC 0100C, IAB 4/18/12, effective 5/23/12] - 281-120.805(34CFR303) Provision of year-round services.
-Each Early ACCESS grantee shall ensure that Early ACCESS components and services are available 12 months a year to meet the needs of eligible children and their families.

-[ARC 0100C, IAB 4/18/12, effective 5/23/12] - 281-120.806(34CFR303) Evaluation and improvement.
-Each grantee, in conjunction with signatory agencies or the department, or both, shall implement activities designed to evaluate and improve the Early ACCESS system.
-These activities shall document the performance of eligible children who receive early intervention services.

-[ARC 0100C, IAB 4/18/12, effective 5/23/12] - 281-120.807(34CFR303) Research.
-Each grantee shall cooperate in research activities designed to evaluate and improve the Early ACCESS system when such activities are sponsored by the department, or a signatory agency when approved by the department, to assess and ensure the effectiveness of efforts to serve eligible children.

-[ARC 0100C, IAB 4/18/12, effective 5/23/12] - 281-120.808(34CFR303) Records and reports.
-Each signatory agency or grantee shall maintain sufficient records and reports for audit by the department.
+Community partners include state and local representatives of signatory agencies, as well as other regional and community agencies and providers, public and private, including physicians, Early Head Start, child care providers, early childhood Iowa areas, and health programs, that work with Early ACCESS when providing early intervention services or other supports such as supporting family participation in improving the Early ACCESS system, early identification of eligible children, service coordination, provision of other needed services or resources, and other efforts to improve the Early ACCESS system. - 281-120.805(34CFR303) Provision of year-round services.
+Each Early ACCESS grantee shall ensure that Early ACCESS components and services are available 12 months a year to meet the needs of eligible children and their families. - 281-120.806(34CFR303) Evaluation and improvement.
+Each grantee, in conjunction with signatory agencies or the department, or both, will implement activities designed to evaluate and improve the Early ACCESS system.
+These activities are to document the performance of eligible children who receive early intervention services. - 281-120.807(34CFR303) Research.
+Each grantee will cooperate in research activities designed to evaluate and improve the Early ACCESS system when such activities are sponsored by the department, or a signatory agency when approved by the department, to assess and ensure the effectiveness of efforts to serve eligible children. - 281-120.808(34CFR303) Records and reports.
+Each signatory agency or grantee will maintain sufficient records and reports for audit by the department.
 Records and reports shall include at a minimum: - 1.
 State-approved or state-recognized certification, licensing, registration, or other comparable requirements for all personnel providing early intervention services. - 2.
 All IFSP meetings and annual or periodic reviews for each eligible child. - 3.
-Data required for federal and state reporting.
-[ARC 0100C, IAB 4/18/12, effective 5/23/12] - 281-120.809(34CFR303) Information for department.
-Each signatory agency or grantee shall provide the department with information necessary to enable the department to carry out its duties under Part C of the Act and this chapter.
-This information, including such quantitative and qualitative data as the department may require, shall be submitted in a manner and at a time determined by the department.
-Failure to submit timely and accurate information may be considered by the department in making the determinations under rule 281-120.703(34CFR303) or in taking any other action to enforce Part C of the Act or this chapter.

-281-120.810(34CFR303) Public information.
+Data required for federal and state reporting. - 281-120.809(34CFR303) Information for department.
+Each signatory agency or grantee will provide the department with information necessary to enable the department to carry out its duties under Part C of the Act and this chapter.
+This information, including such quantitative and qualitative data as the department may require, will be submitted in a manner and at a time determined by the department.
+Failure to submit timely and accurate information may be considered by the department in making the determinations under rule 281-120.703(34CFR303) or in taking any other action to enforce Part C of the Act or this chapter. - 281-120.810(34CFR303) Public information.
 Each agency must make available to parents of children with disabilities and to the general public all documents relating to the eligibility of the agency under Part C of the Act.

 281-120.811(34CFR303) Dispute resolution: practice before mediators and administrative law judges.
-Unless otherwise provided by this chapter, any mediation conference or due process hearing under Division VI of this chapter shall be conducted according to the rules contained in 281-41.1000(256B,34CFR300) through 281-41.1016(256B,34CFR300).
-[ARC 0100C, IAB 4/18/12, effective 5/23/12]
+Unless otherwise provided by this chapter, any mediation conference or due process hearing under Division VI of this chapter shall be conducted according to rules 281-41.1000(256B,34CFR300) through 281-41.1016(256B,34CFR300).